turingschool-examples/backend_mod_1_prework/day_0/README.md

 ### The rm Command

 Be careful when deleting something though the terminal!
 While we want to be comfortable using the very helpful `rm` command, once executed, the command cannot be undone.
-Lets learn more about `rm` before we practice:
+Lets learn mo re about `rm` before we practice:

 * `rm`: This will remove a file from your system.
 Be very careful with this and always double check the file you target!
 The terminal assumes you're a little more of an expert than the system does. `rm` doesn't move the file to the Trash, it removes it completely from your system.
 It basically moves the file to the trash, then deletes it immediately.
 No chance to stop it or change your mind.